pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-next-steps.md

 ###Step 9 - Make BlurTransformation a singleton

-We want the BlurTransformation to exists only once and make it a sinlgeton and instantiate a <code>RenderScript</code> in the private constructor which takes a <code>Context</code> as single argument.
+We want the BlurTransformation to exists only once and make it a <a href="http://en.wikipedia.org/wiki/Singleton_pattern">Sinlgeton</a> and instantiate a <code>RenderScript</code> in the private constructor which takes a <code>Context</code> as single argument.

 	RenderScript rs;